multiversx/mx-chain-keys-monitor-go/README.md

   - The `General.Logs` will configure the internal logging system (for debugging purposes).

+  - The `General.AlarmSnooze` section will configure the number of the notify events for each monitored BLS key that is faulty and the time "snooze" duration time, in seconds.
+If disabled, all the notification events will be pushed to the notifiers after each rating drop checks.

 * The `OutputNotifiers` is the section containing the implemented notifiers.
 There are 3 types of notifiers implemented: `Pushover`, `Smtp` and `Telegram`, each with its configuration sections.